ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 down upon his crown, Aud killed him — as
 it should.
 Had he been reading of the
 news At home, like neighbour Jim, I&#x27;ll
 bet a cent this accident Had not
+befallen him. — Published in the Herald
 </td></tr></table>

 ---